We're here to help

 Call our dedicated bereavement team

 You can get in touch with our bereavement team on 0800 587 5870 and they'll be able to talk you through how to deal with the financial side of things if the deceased was a Santander customer.
 If dialling from abroad, please call us on: +44 1908 520814 option 3.

-Lines are open 8am to 7pm Monday to Friday and 9am to 2pm on Saturday.
+We're open 8am to 7pm Monday to Friday and 9am to 2pm on Saturday.